Best ad networks for SaaS affiliates in 2026: 7 options for B2B demand-gen and conversion-rate-honest comparison

 Wire, Visa, Mastercard, USDT-TRC20, Capitalist

-Best for: Push-format-first campaigns across iGaming, dating, nutra
+Best for: Push-format-first campaigns across iGaming, dating, nutra at $1K-$30K monthly spend

-Not for: Pure popunder buyers — use Adsterra or adsy.tech instead
+Not for: Pure popunder buyers — use Adsterra or Adsy.tech instead, where the format is the first-class citizen rather than a secondary slot

-RichAds owns push the way PropellerAds owns popunder, possibly more so — their 63 push-format blog pages are the largest content footprint of any competitor in the format.
-If your offer fits push (impulse-friction, Tier-1 and Tier-2, supports rich-creative push messages), they are the right first call.
-Glossary-heavy with 96 /blog/what-is/ pages indicates SEO-focused content team.
+RichAds owns push the way PropellerAds owns popunder, possibly more so.
+Their 63 push-format blog pages are the largest content footprint of any competitor in the format, and the panel optimisation reflects the same priority — push is the first-class format, popunder and native are bolted on.
+For offers that fit push (impulse-friction, Tier-1 and Tier-2, rich-creative support), RichAds is the right first call.
+The 96 /blog/what-is/ pages indicate a SEO-focused content team rather than a sales-focused one.

 Where adsy.tech is weaker than the networks below it